-During the June FOMC meeting, Feds still projected two rate cuts this year.
-For now, Federal Reserve Chair Jerome Powell noted they are, "well positioned to wait" before making any moves on rates. (cnbc.com; June 18, 2025)
+Investors still have not seen any interest rate cuts from the Fed in 2025, although, they are still projecting two rate cuts this year.
+For now, Federal Reserve Chair Jerome Powell noted they are, "well positioned to wait" before making any moves on rates. (cnbc.com; 6/18/2025)

 In both April and May, the unemployment rate was a healthy 4.2%.
-Government employment continued to go down and is anticipated to remain in this direction as those employees who are currently on paid leave or receiving severance are still considered employed until the duration of the paid leave or severance ends.
 In June the unemployment rate came in better than expected and fell to 4.1%.

 2025 continues to be a year of change.
 While many signs are strong, others are cautionary.
-As financial professionals, we are committed to keeping you aware of any changes that could directly affect your situation.
+As financial professionals, we are committed to keeping our clients aware of any changes that could directly affect their situation.
 Our goal is to consistently review our clients' investments and confirm they align with their time horizon, risk tolerance and goals.